 Types of Open Access

-- Green – refers to self-archiving generally of the pre or post-print in repositories
+- Green – refers to self-archiving generally of the pre or post-print of articles in repositories.

 Though green open access generally refers to the post-print of an article, there are three basic version types that can be self archived in repositories: